LiteObject/scikit-learn-security-tutorial/README.md

 ## What's next?

-Once you get this working, try modifying it:
+Once you understand these scikit-learn fundamentals, you can apply them anywhere:

+**Try different domains:**
+- Text analysis (spam detection, sentiment analysis)
+- Financial data (stock prediction, fraud detection)
+- Medical data (diagnosis, drug discovery)
+- Image analysis (object recognition, medical imaging)

+**Experiment with the code:**
-- Add new device types
+- Add new device types to practice classification
-- Create different features
+- Create different features to see their impact
 - Try other algorithms (SVM, Neural Networks, etc.)
-- Apply the same approach to different problems (spam detection, stock prediction, etc.)
+- Modify the evaluation metrics

-The concepts you learn here work for pretty much any machine learning problem.
+The patterns you learn here are universal - once you understand scikit-learn with network data, you can tackle any machine learning problem.

 ## Background reading